aziis98/telegram-latex-bot/README.md

 - Add custom rendering settings
 - Think more about the actual safty of this bot (this was made very quickly in just ~2h)

+    An idea could be to host this bot personally and ad a way of marking trusted users by the bot